red-collar-official/flutter_kore/packages/umvvm/doc/testing.md

 There are several helper methods for tests.

-Mock instances can be registered in instance collection with <b>addTest</b> method.
+Mock instances can be registered in the instance collection with the `addTest` method.

-You also can force get instance (skipping initialization checks).
+You can also force get an instance (skipping initialization checks).

 ```dart
 app.instances.addTest<PostInteractor>(BaseScopes.global, mockPostInteractor);